ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 After installing, downloading, or compiling the client software, you are ready to run it.
 This only means it has to be executed with the proper configuration.
 Clients offer rich configuration options, which can enable various features.

-Let's start with options which can influence the client performance and data usage significantly.
+Let's start with options that can significantly influence client performance and data usage.
 [Sync modes](/developers/docs/nodes-and-clients/#sync-modes) represent different methods of downloading and validating blockchain data.
 Before starting the node, you should decide what network and sync mode to use.
-The most important things to consider are the disk space and sync time client will need.
-Pay attention to the client's docs to find out which sync mode is the default.
+The most important things to consider are the disk space, and sync time the client will need.
+Pay attention to the client's docs to determine which sync mode is the default.
 If that doesn't suit you, pick another one based on the level of security, available data, and cost.
 Apart from the synchronization algorithm, you can also set pruning of different kinds of old data.
 Pruning enables deleting outdated data, e.g. removing state trie nodes that are unreachable from recent blocks.

-Other basic configuration options are, e.g. choosing a network - mainnet or testnets, enabling HTTP endpoint for RPC or WebSockets, etc. All features and options can be found in the client's documentation.
-Various client configurations can be set by executing the client with the corresponding flags directly in the cli or in the config file.
-Each client is a bit different, please always refer to its official documentation or help page for details on config options.
+Other basic configuration options are, e.g. choosing a network - Mainnet or testnets, enabling HTTP endpoint for RPC or WebSockets, etc. You can find all features and options in the client's documentation.
+Various client configurations can be set by executing the client with the corresponding flags directly in the CLI or config file.
+Each client is a bit different; please always refer to its official documentation or help page for details on config options.

 For testing purposes, you might prefer to run a client on one of the testnet networks.
 [See overview of supported networks](/developers/docs/nodes-and-clients/#execution-clients).